MadanYN/RISC-Superscalar-Processor/README.md

 -  Store buffer to address speculative stores
 -  A FIFO re-order buffer of 127 entries for completing and retiring the instructions

-PS : The project contains the complete design with completed port mapping but it should be noted that the design is untested with a testbench
+PS : The repository contains the complete design with completed port mapping and the design is behaviourally correct.
+The design is not synthesised and timing analysis is not performed